BetterErrors/better_errors/README.md

 a `Session Expired` message.

 If this is the case for you, consider turing the number of workers to one (1) in `development`.
-Another option would be to use `rails server`, or another single-process web server, when you are trying to troubleshoot an issue in development.
+Another option would be to use `Webrick`, `Mongrel`, `Thin`, or another single-process server as your `rails server`, when you are trying to troubleshoot an issue in development.

 ## Get in touch!